 Providing opportunities to share ideas and create together gives each generation a new pair of glasses.
 Younger people can start to see and appreciate what older people offer: life experience, perspective, access to resources.
 Older people can start to see and appreciate gifts younger people bring: fresh ideas, a contemporary context, tech savvy.

-CoGen grants will use engagement with the arts to offer intentional opportunities for intergenerational interaction.
+CoGen grants use engagement with the arts to offer intentional opportunities for intergenerational interaction.
 In doing so, CoGen will help to combat ageism.

 The arts are a particularly fertile soil for growing intergenerational relationships.
 As Phylicia Rashad observed, “Before children speak, they sing.
 Before they write, they paint.
 As soon as they stand, they dance.
 Art is the basis of human expression.”